-500 Materials and Methods (3)
+ĒCE 500 Materials and Methods (3)

-501 Behavior & Development in Early Childhood (3)
+ECE 501 Behavior & Development in Early Childhood (3)

-507 Assessment in Early Childhood Education (3)
+ECE 507 Assessment in Early Childhood Education (3)

-513 Individualization of Ed. for Young Children (3)
+ECE 513 Individualization of Ed. for Young Children (3)

-530 Designing Programs for Young Children (3)
+ECE 530 Practicum for Young Children (3)

-532 Issues & Trends in Early Childhood Education (3)
+ECE 532 Issues & Trends in Early Childhood Education (3)

-538 Teaching Reading in ECE (3)
+RDG 538 Teaching Reading in ECE (3)

-539 Teaching Writing in ECE (3)
+ECE 539 Teaching Writing in ECE (3)

-595 Internship in Education (3)
+ED 595 Internship in Education (3)

-596 Reflective Practices in Education (3)
+ED 596 Reflective Practices in Education (3)

-(Must be taken concurrently with ED 595.)
+(Must be taken concurrently with ED 595)

-541 Teaching Mathematics (3)

-(Prerequisites: approved undergraduate math courses and

-EED 341)

-544 Teaching Science (3)

-(Prerequisites: approved undergraduate science courses)

-500 Research in Education (3)
+EFD 500 Research in Education (3)

-501 507 513 530 532 538 539 595 596 541

-^{}ED 595, Internship in Education, is equivalent to undergraduate student teaching and requires a semester long internship in the public schools.
+\ED 595, Internship in Education, is equivalent to undergraduate student teaching and requires a semester long internship in the public schools.
 This must be scheduled during the last semester of course work.

-Undergraduate Requirements: 52-56 hours of undergraduate course work to include the following:
+Undergraduate Requirements: 20-23 hours of undergraduate course work to include the following:

-ECE 303 Introduction to Early Childhood Education (3)

-ECE 304 Early Literacy (3)

-ECE 305 Creative & Mental Development (3)

-ECE 306 Practicum in ECE (3)

-ED 300 Introduction to Teacher Education (2)

-EED 312 Children's Literature (3)

-EED 341 Mathematics for Children (3)

-EED 342 Teaching Reading (3)

-EIM 300 Introduction to Educational Technology (2)

-SPE 300 Survey of Exceptional Children (3)

-Plus 4 appro oved courses of science and 4 approved courses of math.
+ECE 303 Introduction to Early Childhood Education (3) RDG 304 Early Literacy (3) ECE 309 Twenty-First Century Teaching and Learning Part I (3) ECE 306 Practicum in ECE (3) ED 300 Introduction to Teacher Education (2) ECE 310 Early Childhood Math and Science for the 21st Century (3) (Must be taken concurrently with the ECE Block) RDG 311 Early Childhood Reading and Literature for the 21 st Century (3) (Prerequisite: ECE Block) SPE 300 Survey of Exceptional Children (3) Plus 3 appro oved courses of science and 4 approved courses of math.

-(The ECE Block, ECE 303, ECE 304, ECE 305, ECE 306, is to be taken intact and is only offered during the Fall and Spring Semesters.)
+(The ECE Block, ECE 303, RDG 304, ECE 309, ECE 306, is to be taken intact and is only offered during the Fall and Spring Semesters.)

-91-95 Total Undergraduate and Graduate Semester Hours Required for this Degree
+53-56 Total Undergraduate and Graduate Semester Hours Required for this Degree